 If you are injured in a motor vehicle accident, then you will likely need medical treatment and may need wage loss assistance if the injury you sustained causes a temporary or permanent disability which interferes with your ability to return to work.
 ICBC provides information and links to government agencies that will assist you if you are unable to return to work due to an accident, such as Employment Insurance and WorkSafeBC if your accident was work-related.

 If you hire a personal injury lawyer, they will be able to deal with ICBC on your behalf.
 He or she will take care to ensure your claim is properly documented within the required time limits.
 At Spraggs Law, our lawyers primarily assist clients with ICBC claims in Coquitlam and surrounding areas, and will therefore be able to advise you of your personal automobile policy entitlements related to injury, recovery and rehabilitation.

 If you disagree with how your ICBC claim is being processed, then a lawyer at Spraggs Law in Coquitlam can advocate on your behalf.
 You may disagree with the fault determination which could impact your claim, insurance premium and driving record.
 Or, you might dispute the severity of the injury or the length of time needed for rehabilitation.
 Recovery and rehabilitation are areas where a lawyer’s assistance may be beneficial.
 Returning to your job too soon may affect recovery time and your long-term health.

 ICBC provides information about fault determination and the appeal process on their website.
 Your lawyer will deal with claims in Coquitlam and surrounding areas, and can provide legal advice as to how to navigate court procedures when legal action is required in these areas.

-For almost 50 years, Spraggs Law has sought justice for injured clients across the Lower Mainland.
+For 50 years, Spraggs Law has sought justice for injured clients across the Lower Mainland.
 Today, the firm has expanded its practice offerings to be there for you when life happens.

 Contact us now for a free consultation.